You can help solve West Ohio's hunger problem. We need...

 Be part of the solution, please Donate Now.

-During the 2013 year, WOFB provided 5,667,372 meals through a network of over 170+ programs operated in our smaller member agencies who directly feeding hungry people throughout 11 counties.
+During the 2014 year, WOFB provided over 5.5 million meals through a network of over 185 programs operated in our partner agencies who directly feeding hungry people throughout 11 counties.
 Our service area includes Allen, Auglaize, Hancock, Hardin, Mercer, Paulding, Putnam, Seneca, Shelby, Van Wert, and Wyandot counties.
 The Food Bank must take advantage and consistently search out food and household items [accomplished through affiliation and membership within the West Ohio Food Bank - Network].
 The following programs are provided:

 Feeding America Donated Program - Offers donated foods from national companies (and national companies with local presence), which may carry a service maintenance charge of up to 18¢ per pound.